Pitt rallies to beat Eastern Michigan in Quick Lane Bowl - WHIZ News

 Ffrench had 96 receptions this season, breaking Larry Fitzgerald’s school record of 92 set in 2003.

+“That’s with missing a couple games,” Narduzzi said.
+“He fought back with that broken jaw.””

-Glass surpassed Charlie Batch’s single-season record of 3,390 yards of total offense set in 1997.
+Glass surpassed Charlie Batch’s single-season records of 3,390 yards of total offense and 23 touchdown passes set in 1997.

+The marks were marred by the punches Glass threw late in the game.

+“He’s in tears in the locker room, begging me to talk to the team before I could say a word,” Creighton said.
+“He made a mistake and he is truly sorry for it.
+I’m ultimately responsible for it and I’m embarrassed, but I love him 100 percent.”

 THE TAKEAWAY